Myrrhmiss/cybersecurity-portfolio/README.md

 ## 🌟 Cybersecurity Professional Statement

 I’m drawn to cybersecurity because, for me, it’s about protecting people, and not just data.
 Every password, network, or security system represents someone’s trust in me, and I want to be part of the power that keeps that trust steady.
-My background I case management and federal systems taught me how to handle sensitive information responsibly, follow strict protocols, and assess risk under pressure.
+My background in case management and federal systems taught me how to handle sensitive information responsibly, follow strict protocols, and assess risk under pressure.

 As I continue my cybersecurity training, I’m focusing on the foundations needed for real-world SOC work.
 I’m developing skills in SIEM monitoring, alert triage, incident response, Linux navigation, Python basics, and cloud fundamentals.
 I’m also building hands-on projects such as log parsing exercises, alert tuning scenarios, and IR playbook practice to strengthen my understanding of how analysis identify and respond to threats.